 Employers may offer short-term disability coverage, long-term disability coverage, or integrate both of these as part of a competitive employee benefits package.
 When purchasing individual disability insurance coverage, you should ask:

-Private Sector and State/Local Government Employees
+Private Sector and State or Local Government Employees

 If you feel that you have been wrongfully fired from a job or let go from an employment situation, you may wish to learn more about your state's wrongful discharge laws.